-The Parliament building is Hungary’s most iconic building for various reasons.
-It’s one of the tallest buildings in Budapest.
-The Parliament building is also the world’s third-largest national assembly.
+The Parliament Building is Hungary’s most iconic building for various reasons.
+It’s one of the tallest buildings in Budapest and is also the world’s third-largest national assembly.

 Until 1994, ice blocks were placed in its underground mines to cool the building.
 It now features a modern ventilation system.
 The building’s ceiling is decorated with over 40 kilograms of 22 to 23-carat gold.
 There are official guided tours in the building that last about 45 minutes.

 The Dome of the Rock wasn’t originally a mosque.
 It commemorates Prophet Muhammad’s ascent to heaven.
 Its structure is made of limestone and was built over a sacred stone.
 The golden dome hasn’t stood the test of time.
 It has been restored a couple of times.